yemisprojects/eks-infra/README.md

 <h1 align="center">DevSecOps CI/CD with Jenkins and ArgoCD</h1>

 This repository contains the terraform code and github workflow used to automate the deployment of the infrastructure required to implement an end-to-end DevSecOps CI/CD pipeline to EKS.
-CI is implemented using Jenkins and CD via ArgoCD (GitOps).
+CI is implemented using Jenkins and CD using ArgoCD.
 This repository is intended to be used with the two repositories below in order.
-- [eks-app](https://github.com/yemisprojects/eks-app) repo: contains application source code to be containerized
+- [eks-app](https://github.com/yemisprojects/eks-app) repo: It contains the application source code to be containerized
-- [kubernetes-manifests](https://github.com/yemisprojects/kubernetes-manifests) repo: contains helm charts for deployment by ArgoCD
+- [kubernetes-manifests](https://github.com/yemisprojects/kubernetes-manifests) repo: It contains helm charts for deployment by ArgoCD

 <h2 align="center">Architecture</h1>

 <img alt="GitHub Actions CICD for Terraform" src="https://github.com/yemisprojects/eks-infra/blob/main/images/architecture/architecture%20used.png">

-Github Actions integrates seamlessly with Github and there is a wide variety of reusable github actions from the [github marketplace](https://github.com/marketplace) to adopt.
+Github Actions integrates seamlessly with Github and there is a wide variety of reusable actions from the [github marketplace](https://github.com/marketplace) to adopt.
 Pipeline workflows are written in YAML and with Github-Hosted runners its easy to get started with minimal operational overhead.
 Terrafom is open source, cloud agnostic with a large community contributing to it.
 It also provides the flexibility to work with many providers (cloud and non-cloud) and a wide variety of modules you can reuse.
 This makes it a versatile IaC tool.
+Checkov is a static code analysis tool for infrastructure as code (IaC) and also a software composition analysis (SCA) tool for images and open source packages.
+It detects security and compliance misconfigurations.
+Each of these tools have been used to automate infrastructure deployment for this project

 # Prerequisites